jiverse/WorkflowEngineAPI/README.md

-# 🛠️ How to Use the Workflow Engine API
+# How to Use the Workflow Engine API

-This project lets you define **custom workflows** (like state machines), start new instances of them, and transition between states based on actions.
+This project lets us define custom workflows (like state machines), start new instances of them, and transition between states based on actions.

-Here’s a step-by-step guide to get you started:

----

 ## 1️⃣ Start the API

-* Run the project using Visual Studio, `dotnet run`, or from your IDE.
+* Run the project using Visual Studio, `dotnet run`.
-* Once it’s running, you’ll see something like:
+* Once it’s running, we’ll see something like:

   ```
   Now listening on: http://localhost:5068